LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Bestiary/Beasts/Owl-Cat.md

 A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight and cannot willingly move closer towards it

 **Rending Laceration:**
 The creature unleashes a vicious attack, tearing into an opponent within 5ft with savage ferocity.
-The target must succeed a dexterity saving throw or take 2d4 slashing damage and gain the bleeding effect for 3 turns.
+The target must succeed a dexterity saving throw or take 2d4 slashing damage and gain the [[#Bleeding|bleeding]] effect for 3 turns.